 Commemorated on the Dunkirk Memorial, northern France. |

 George Morrison was born in Surrey but his family moved to Oxfordshire when he was a child, and eventually to Cold Harbour, south Oxford.
 His father Richard ran Morrison's, one of the two motor garages on Lake Street in New Hinksey.
+George died soon after the German invasion of France, when the lorry convoy he was travelling in was bombed.

 |